Admissions Procedures for Students with Criminal History

 - Court Paperwork from Court decision(s)

-- Criminal History Check from Arkansas and the state(s) in which the felonies occurred.
-(Fees may be required to complete this check).
+- Criminal History Background check from Arkansas and the state(s) in which the felonies occurred (Fees may be required to complete this check).

-The Arkansas State Check can be completed by contacting:
+The State of Arkansas Criminal History Background Check can be completed by contacting:

 Arkansas State Police Identification Bureau

 Applicants will submit all requested information via the Criminal History Admissions Application link https://cm.maxient.com/reportingform.php?ArkansasStateUniv&layout_id=14.

 If Applicants are unable to submit the requested information electronically via the online application link, they may also mail the documentation to the Office of Student Conduct using the following address:

 PO Box 2762

 Once the Office of Student Conduct receives all requested information, the Criminal History Admissions Committee will meet to review the information provided.
 Only complete applications will be reviewed.